ResearchScientist/Notes-UX/Design Thinking Framework/5-Test.md

 - you can have multiple mockup variations to address one insight
 - after each is validated you can combine the solutions into the final mockup or prototype
 - validate the final solution

+## Finalize

+Determine if designs no longer require iteration

+- are real assets and copy being used
+- do the designs represent the user experience
+- do users interact without external guidance

+## Handoff

+Provide to engineering team

+- mockups
+- prototypes
+- specs
+- design system

 # User Privacy